weisdd/lfgw/README.md

 LFGW is a trivial reverse proxy based on `httputil` and `VictoriaMetrics/metricsql` with a purpose of dynamically rewriting requests to Prometheus-like backends.

 More specifically, it manipulates label filters in metric expressions to reduce the scope of metrics exposed to an end user based on user's OIDC-roles.
+The process is described in more details [here](docs/filtering.md).

+Target setup: `grafana -> lfgw -> Prometheus/VictoriaMetrics`.

 ## Key features